adagio130/note/Literature/DBMS/Replication.md

 	- how does the old master know there is a new master after recovery
 	- split brain: two nodes think respectively they are master

+Eventually Consistency:
+- in the asynchronous system
+- which also replica lag